| THE

 of hookup wire, and some of the most profound epithets I could muster I

+managed to get it working again.
+Sort of.
 After a hair-raising descent of the 2500ft 'hill' in the most

 appalling weather (and having to remove sleeping sheep from the track),